Fabricating Printed Circuit Boards with a Laser Printer

 If the solution doesn't turn from brown back to green, then you need to add a small amount of hydrochloric acid.

 For more on the chemistry, see this Instructables page.
 And for far more on the chemistry, see "Etching with Air Regenerated Acid Cupric Chloride".
+The original page has some permission error, so see this archived copy.

 Getting back to our project, use acetone to dissolve the toner layer and clean the board.
 A brass brush may come in very handy.
 Be careful about using a plastic bristled brush with acetone, as you might melt the brush onto the newly etched board and make things far worse instead of better!